 Though all the seasons bore down hard on him,

-He would bear the snow and the sun; again and again.
+He would bare the snow and the sun; again and again.

-They would give his missions fine names: Endeavor, Storm, Revive
+They would give his missions some fine names: Endeavor, Storm, Revive

-Each one seemed harder than before, but did all with pride.
+Each one seemed harder than before, but he did them all with pride.

-Because he did not know that the weapons of a Government trade,
+All the while he did not know that the weapons of a government trade,

 Were slowly, silently, causing his body to degrade.

-As the poison of those weapons coursed through his many veins,
+As the poison of those many weapons was coursing through his veins,

-He would trod on, smiling, through all his body’s pains.
+He pressed on through the mission, smiling, through all his body’s pain.

 His wife could see behind the smile; not knowing how it would end,